 Things to know

 - Depending on your plan, you may not have access to A/B tests.
 To find out what features are included in each plan, check out our pricing page. -If you have a Standard plan or higher, or Mailchimp Pro, you'll have access to our more advanced multivariate tests.
 To learn more, check out About Multivariate Tests.

 The element of your test that you want to compare.
-With an A/B test, you can test 1 of 4 variables: subject line, From name, content, and send time.
+With an A/B test, you can test 1 of 4 variables: subject line, From name, content, or send time.
 Each version of the variable is called a variation.